troydhanson/kernel/README.md

-These examples all implement a character driver as a loadable kernel module.
+These examples implement a device driver.
+The driver is a loadable kernel module.

-* basic/ shows module initialization, procfs, and r/w and ioctl ops
-* mem/ shows usage of kernel memory allocation
+It is a character device.
+Each version of the driver shows usage of a different kernel API feature.

 TODO